 Kutch in Gujarat is surrounded on the north and east by marshy flats and on the south and west by the Gulf of Kutch and the Arabian Sea.
 The treeless marshes to the north and east, known as the great and little Ranns of Kutch can flood completely during heavy monsoons transforming Kutch into an island.
 Kutch is the home to rare wild ass.
 The Ranns are also the only region in India where flamingo breed successfully during July and August.

 Kutchi Pastoral Groups :

-Kutch has the most significant and conspicuous population of pastoral community in Gujarat.
-Each tribe can be identified from its costume, and gains its income from farming or crafts such as weaving, painting woodcarving and dyeing.
+Kutch has the most significant and conspicuous population of the pastoral community in Gujarat.
+Each tribe can be identified from its costume and gains its income from farming or crafts such as weaving, painting woodcarving and dyeing.

 Kutchi handicraft :

-Kutch is known for its unique traditional crafts, and particularly its embroidery, practiced by pastoral groups like Hindu Rabaris and Ahirs and Muslim Jaths and Muthwas, as well as migrants from Sind including the Sodha Rajputs and Meghwal Hrjans.
+Kutch is known for its unique traditional crafts, and particularly its embroidery, practised by pastoral groups like Hindu Rabaris and Ahirs and Muslim Jaths and Muthwas, as well as migrants from Sind including the Sodha Rajputs and Meghwal Harijans.
 Traditionally each community has its own stitches and patterns.

 Southeastern Gujarat :

 The southeastern corner of Gujarat is located between Maharashtra and the Arabian Sea.
-The places to see here are Vadodara (Baroda), former capital of the Gaekwad rajas, the old Muslim town ofChampaner, the ruined fort and exotic Jain and Hindu temples that encrust Pavagadh hill, Surat -the sprawling modern industrial center sporting a handful of colonial monuments and the only place of real interest in the far south of the state is the former Portuguese territory Daman.
+The places to see here are Vadodara (Baroda), the former capital of the Gaekwad rajas, the old Muslim town ofChampaner, the ruined fort and exotic Jain and Hindu temples that encrust Pavagadh hill, Surat -the sprawling modern industrial centre sporting a handful of colonial monuments and the only place of real interest in the far south of the state is the former Portuguese territory, Daman.